 Because the UF Libraries acquires media to support the curriculum, and face-to-face teaching is exempt from public performance licensing, we do not typically secure public performance rights (PPR) with video purchases.
 However, many distributors of the videos we purchase include PPR in the purchase price.

-To search for videos in our collections that have been purchased with PPR, go to http://bit.ly/UFPPRFilms for a list of DVDs that can be shown in non-classroom settings so long as no admission fee is charged.
+To search for videos in our collections that have been purchased with PPR, go to this list of titles that can be shown in non-classroom settings so long as no admission fee is charged.
 You can further filter this list with subject terms, geographic limits, etc. by additional terms or using the “Narrow Results” filters on the left.
+This list is not exhaustive; you may contact the Libraries if you have questions about other options.

 Individuals and organizations are responsible for obtaining public performance rights for all non-exempt showings.
 There are two ways to obtain PPR, also known as permission or a license: